• Skip to main content

 Medical treatments and medications to prevent an attack are available for patients with migraines.
 Other than ibuprofen, prescription medication such as triptans can block pain pathways in the brain.
 Botox injections are approved for treating chronic migraine sufferers and block the transmission of pain signals, preventing migraine attacks.
 The effects of Botox injections can last for up to 12 weeks.

 A very small percentage of people who get migraines receive appropriate care.
-If you suffer from migraines, a doctor can help treat your symptoms and prevent future episodes.
-To make the most of your visit to the doctor, keep a migraine diary where you can jot down details that can help you with information such as your migraine triggers and which types of treatment offer relief.
+If you suffer from migraines, a family medicine provider can help treat your symptoms and prevent future episodes.
+To make the most of your visit to the family medicine provider, keep a migraine diary where you can jot down details that can help you with information such as your migraine triggers and which types of treatment offer relief.

 Talk to Dr. Gunawardene about your symptoms and he will create a customized treatment plan just for you.
 To schedule a consultation, call (561) 434-1935 or request an appointment online now.